chekka/wp.citrus.local/wp-content/plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.28.0 - 26 December 2021 =
+* Accordion: Set closed panels to hidden prior to loading.
+* Anything Carousel: Added a new Animation setting.
+Choose between Ease or Linear.
+* Features: Set Feature admin label to Icon title or Title text if available.

 = 1.27.0 - 17 December 2021 =
 * Price Table: Added new Header, Featured and Feature text color settings.